 - Incoming call scenario.
-By setting up the call scenario, Peter will manage which internal lines will receive calls first and in what order.
+By setting up the call scenario, Peter will manage which extension lines will receive calls first and in what order.
 For example, if he is unable to pick up a call within 15 seconds, the incoming call will be re-directed to his assistant.

 Peter managed to successfully set up the PBX and it only took him 8 minutes!
 Additionally, Peter can also set up a Caller ID for his Chicago number, so when he calls someone, his phone number will be identified and shown to the person receiving his call.
 Since Peter bought only one number, his Chicago number will be automatically set as his Caller ID.
 In future, if Peter decided to buy more phone numbers, the Caller ID can be changed in the PBX settings.

 Every department in the food delivery store receives phone calls to IP-phones, and Peter receives calls on his mobile, since he is often out of office and on business trips.
-If he is away and he has no internet access, the incoming calls will be redirected to his personal mobile number (conditional call forwarding can be set up in the My PBX - Internal Settings) and he will never lose a client call.
+If he is away and he has no internet access, the incoming calls will be redirected to his personal mobile number (conditional call forwarding can be set up in the My PBX - Extension Settings) and he will never lose a client call.

 Des Moines Office